 Coming and Going

-- Doorman -- $1-$2 for calling a cab; extra if he covers you with an umbrella in the rain, or has to actually hail a cab (rather than just signalling one from a cab line).
+- Doorman - $1-$2 for calling a cab; extra if he covers you with an umbrella in the rain, or has to actually hail a cab (rather than just signaling one from a cab line).
 If you wish, tipping a few bucks at the end of your stay (rather than each time) is fine.

 In the Lounge

-- Swimming Pool Attendant -- Tipping is not required, unless you request extra service (i.e., the attendent inflates your pool float).
+- Swimming Pool Attendant - Tipping is not required unless you request extra service (i.e., the attendant your pool float).
 If you want to keep the same pool lounges every day, leave $2-$3 at the beginning of your stay.